Metadrop/drupal-form-api-workflow-diagram/README.md

 ![Drupal Form API Workflow Diagram](https://raw.githubusercontent.com/Metadrop/drupal-form-api-workflow-diagram/main/Drupal_Form_AP_workflow.png?raw=true)

 # Contribution

 This repository is open to amendments or modifications, please use the Issues tab.

 Use [Diagrams.net](https://app.diagrams.net/) to edit the diagram.

+## How to export

+Export the diagram either as a SVG or PNG.
+In both cases, set Border Width option to 20.
+Do not include a copy of the diagram.
+Leave other options untouched.

 ## License